 19.1 The Platform may contain links to third party websites which are not under the control of Mobility.
 Mobility is not responsible for the content on the third party websites.
 You acknowledge that you enter third party websites from the Platform at Your own risk.

 19.3 From time to time, Mobility may promote, or advertise events, offers, products, services or other activities that may be conducted offline and may be conducted by third parties.
 These events, products, services or other activities may be subject to separate terms.
 You acknowledge that you participate in any of these activities entirely at your own risk.

 20.1 Mobility may offer promotions and discounts for particular Users or Suppliers or on particular conditions.

 20.2 Mobility has the sole discretion to establish and modify the terms of these offers and end any such offer at any time.

 21. Device and network usage

 21.1 Mobility does not guarantee that the Platform will function on any particular hardware or devices.
-The Platform relies on Your device and its network access and may be subject to limitations and delays inherent in the use of devices and electronic communications.
+The Platform relies on your device and its network access and may be subject to limitations and delays inherent in the use of devices and electronic communications.
 Your mobile network’s data and messaging fees apply.

 Supplementary Terms of Service

-Terms last updated: 6th April 2020
+Terms last updated: 26th September 2023